-People are increasingly realizing that there might be no more important indicator for numerous systems in your body than sleep.
-It impacts your mood, your physical health, and now, researchers have found, your habits.
-A recent study out of Italy has found that evening chronotypes (affectionately known as “night owls”) might be more likely to smoke more and consume more alcohol than other chronotypes.
+These days, people are increasingly realizing that there might be no more important indicator for numerous systems in your body than sleep.
+Sleep impacts your mood, your physical health, and now, researchers have found, your habits.
+A recent study out of Italy has found that evening chronotypes (sometimes known as “night owls”) might be more likely to smoke more and consume more alcohol than other chronotypes.
 (1)

 Initially, the study had 465 participants between the ages of 18 and 40 years.
 All participants resided in Italy and the survey portion of the study was conducted via social media and email.
 Participants were asked questions regarding their age, gender, job, height, and weight to establish BMI.
 Additional questions were asked in regard to the weekly average number of cigarettes smoked and the number of alcohol units (AUs) consumed in a week.